ArielMAJ/DataStructures/C01/Basics/00_C&C++/README.md

 - Acessing heap (dinamically allocated memory -> eg. malloc/alloc);
 - Acessing resources (eg. files in hard disk);
 - Passing parameters.

+## References

+- References type variables don't exist in C;
+- References, in C++, are just another name for a same variable: an alias;
+- It is closely related to a pointer, but it isn't one;
+- It can be used as an alternative to a pointer;
+- A reference must be initialized at declaration time;
+- They are mostly used as function parameters.